bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

     cd
     umount /mnt

+Later on, we will also install the SSH packages on the phone itself.

-Afterwards, put the sdcard back into the G1, and plug it into the computer.
+Now insert the sdcard back into the G1, and plug the G1 into the computer.

-this will install the deb files we have downloaded earlier again this will take some time.
+### Set up Repositories

+Make sure your Android G1 has a WiFi internet connection and USB Debugging enabled.
+Also, disable WiFi sleep, which will cause download issues. `Settings->Wifi->Menu Button->Advanced->Wifi Sleep Policy->Never sleep when plugged in`

+This will install the necessary Debian repositories and some basic packages to the G1.

-Run these commands on the computer:
+First, enter a chroot on the G1:

     adb shell
     mkdir /data/mnt